-Planning within EYFS usually starts by introducing a topic theme, which normally lasts about half a term.
+Planning within EYFS usually starts by introducing a theme, which normally lasts about half a term or less.
 The EYFS teacher will use these plans as a guide for weekly planning.
 However, the teacher will alter teaching in response to the needs (achievements and interests) of the children.
 Weekly planning is then changed to reflect the children's needs and interests.

-Assessment in EYFS takes the form of observation, and this will involve the teacher and other adults as appropriate.
+Assessment in EYFS takes the form of observation and interaction with the children.
+This will involve the teacher and other adults as appropriate.
 Tapestry, an online assessment programme, is used to record observations.
-This can also be accessed by parents who can add/share their observations of any learning their child may demonstrate at home.
+However, assessments will not entail prolonged breaks from interaction with the children.
+Tapestry can also be accessed by parents who can add/share their observations of any learning their child may demonstrate at home.
 This helps to give an overall picture of the child's interests, development and learning.
 This information is used to inform future planning.

-We make best-fit judgements at the end of year about achieving the Early Learning Goals (emerging, expected, exceeding).
+We make best-fit judgements at the end of year about achieving the Early Learning Goals (emerging or expected).
 We also use 'Development Matters' throughout the year.
 Within the final term of EYFS, we comment on the Characteristics of Effective Learning, as well as the attainment of the Early Learning Goals.
 These are shared with parents in the end of Year School Report.